Select Page

 Graham Sorenson

 My passion for nature, conservation, and birds began while growing up in rural Vermont.
 During my undergraduate studies, I had the opportunity to study Leach’s Storm-Petrels on Kent Island, NB and became hooked on bird research/work.
-Over the course of field technician jobs on Canada Jays, Common Loons, Savannah Sparrows, Island Scrub-Jays (to name a few), followed by a Master’s degree on Thick-billed Murres at the University of Windsor, I became increasingly passionate about birding as a hobby.
-I am now always birding and contributing sightings with eBird and other Citizen Science portals.
-I started with Birds Canada in 2018 and worked for three years in BC coordinating Citizen Science programs, running outreach events, and contributing to and leading research projects.
-I am now located in New Brunswick where I am the Aerial Insectivore Conservation Program Coordinator for the Atlantic region and contact for the Maritimes Marsh Monitoring Program and Project NestWatch.
-I really enjoy working with Birds Canada where I can share my enthusiasm for birds and conservation with amazing volunteers, partners, and staff.
+Over the course of field technician jobs on Canada Jays, Common Loons, Savannah Sparrows, Island Scrub-Jays, followed by a Master’s degree at the University of Windsor on Thick-billed Murres in Nunavut and northern Quebec, I gained experience and passion for bird conservation, and for birding all the time.
+I started with Birds Canada in 2018 and worked for three years in British Columbia coordinating Citizen Science programs, outreach events, and research projects.
+I moved to New Brunswick to coordinate the Atlantic Aerial Insectivore Conservation Program and Maritimes Marsh Monitoring Program for two years.
+I continue to live in New Brunswick and am now focused on the conservation of Boreal and Arctic birds and habitats as the Science in the North Project Manager.
+I really enjoy working for Birds Canada where I share my enthusiasm for birds and conservation with incredible volunteers, partners, and staff.

 Email: gsorenson @ birdscanada.org